NeXTLinux/nextlinux-engine/docs/content/docs/general/concepts/policy/policy_checks.md

 ## Introduction

-In this document, we describe the current anchore gates (and related triggers/parameters) that are supported within anchore policy bundles.
-If you have a running anchore engine, this information can also be obtained using the CLI:
+In this document, we describe the current nextlinux gates (and related triggers/parameters) that are supported within nextlinux policy bundles.
+If you have a running nextlinux engine, this information can also be obtained using the CLI:

-`# anchore-cli policy describe (--gate <gatename> ( --trigger <triggername))`
+`# nextlinux-cli policy describe (--gate <gatename> ( --trigger <triggername))`

 ### Gate: dockerfile